I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Interview Summary:

-Anna Garia was born in Budapest in September 1937 to a non-observant family.
+Anna Garai was born in Budapest in September 1937 to a non-observant family.
 Her father, Richard Balajti (originally Braun), had a dairy shop and delicatessen, and her mother, Maria (née Berger) was a beautician, but their lives suddenly changed in spring 1944.
 Anna’s memories include the tense Nazi occupation of Hungary, having to wear the yellow star and moving to so called ‘yellow-star’ houses.
 In September Richard was forced to work in a labour camp but arranged for Anna to be hidden by Lutheran nuns in their orphanage, while Maria hid with a non-Jewish friend.

 During the Allied bombing, also the Siege of Budapest from December into January 1945, mother and daughter hid in the bunker of a block of flats while German troops retreated, and Russian soldiers approached.
 The joy of being liberated in early February 1945, however, was overshadowed by news of family members who had perished in Auschwitz and Mauthausen, though two uncles returned later in 1945.